-• The applicant should include a full evaluation of the co-technology intended to be used with MON87427xMON89034xNK603, namely glyphosate-based herbicide.
+- We find it ethically unacceptable to ban the use of glufosinate-ammonium based herbicides domestically due to health and environmental concerns, while supporting its use in other countries.
+This represents an unacceptable double standard for Norway, and we ask the regulators to reconsider the practice of separating health and environmental risk by national borders or regions. - The applicant should include a full evaluation of the co-technology intended to be used with MON87427xMON89034x1507xMON88017x59122, namely glyphosate- and glufosinate-ammonium-based herbicides.
 Particular focus should be given to the level of accumulation of herbicides in the plants, particularly the parts used in food and feed production, and whether or not these levels of exposure could cause acute and/or chronic health issues.
 This needs to be tested in animal and feeding studies, separating the effects of the plant and the herbicide(s) by using both sprayed and unsprayed plant samples.